-As of March 2022, Lakeland Linder International Airport (LAL) was ranked the 114th busiest airport in the United States, 26th busiest in the State of Florida, and is on track to eclipse 131,000 operations in 2022.
+Lakeland Linder International Airport (LAL) has over 308 based aircraft with 143,000 in aircraft operations and is ranked the 98th busiest airport in the United States.
 LAL is perhaps best known as the home of the annual Sun 'n Fun Aerospace Expo which draws 150,000 people from 85 different countries and over 2,000 aircraft to LAL each spring transforming the airport into the busiest in the World.
 In addition, LAL hosts several smaller events throughout the year including pilot proficiency programs, aviation seminars, as well as Academy of Model Aeronautics events.